 (The authors are Reuters Breakingviews columnists.
-The opinions
+The opinions expressed are their own)

 By Christine Murray and George Hay

 MADRID/LONDON, Aug 13 (Reuters Breakingviews) - How will Spain value assets earmarked for its euro zone-financed bad bank?
 The country’s recent 100 billion euro bailout envisages an entity to buy toxic property loans currently gumming up banks’ balance sheets.
 That sounds like the National Asset Management Agency, bad bank set up in Ireland in 2009.
 But if Spain uses the same valuation methodology as NAMA – which had been approved by the European Commission - euro zone taxpayers may get diddled.

 NAMA’s acquisitions of duff property loans were valued via a series of guestimates.
 One was the market value of the assets, and the rent the properties were likely to pay.
 Another was the rate at which these rents should be discounted, somewhat arbitrarily based on 2009 Irish state bond yields.

 With hindsight, those guestimates were over-optimistic.
 NAMA assumed an average mark up of 8.3 percent on the market price of its property, based on hopes that property prices would recover.
 But since the end of 2009, prices have fallen 23.6 percent on average, with commercial property hit the hardest.
 And Irish bond yields are still way above their 2009 level.

 Spain may err with a similar “misjudgment”.
 It has a greater volume of impaired assets to sift through than Ireland, and a strong incentive to limit the state capital to be injected into banks.